collective/collective.exampledevtools/docs/index.rst

 Dive into pdb when an error is raised using Products.PDBDebugMode
 =================================================================

+Products.PDBDebugMode

 Do the PDB anywhere in your Plone site with Clouseau
 ====================================================

-Debug a frozen instance using Products.signalstack
+Debug a frozen Plone site
 ==================================================
+ instance using Products.signalstack